Core-periphery structure in networks: a statistical exposition: Statistical inference

 \subsection{Estimation/Consistency}

-An important question when estimating underlying or hidden labels in a block model is: did we find the {\it correct} labels?
-That is, do the labels returned by the method or algorithm correspond to the ground-truth blocks?
-This is the question of the {\it consistency} of a method.
-Despite this being an important and foundational question, there is very little work on it in the CP literature.
-Though not explicitly studying CP structure, \cite{snijders1997} give general conditions for which a procedure asymptotically yields the true labels in a two-block model.
-Mathematically, the conditions for which
+An important question when estimating underlying or hidden labels in a block model is: did we recover the {\it correct} labels?
+That is, do the labels returned by the algorithm correspond to the ground-truth?
+This question relates to the statistical {\it consistency} of a method.
+Since this topic is well-studied for block models, we use the 2-block SBM to discuss this further.
+Each node has the probability $\pi_k$ of being in community $k$ for $k\in\{0,1\}$ and $\pi_0+\pi_1=1$.
+Let $\Omega_{uv}$ be the probability of an edge between nodes in group $u$ and $v$ for $0\leq u\leq v\leq 1$.
+Consider a adjacency matrix $A$ sampled from this model where $\bc^*$ are the true-labels and $\hat{\bc}$ are estimated labels, perhaps found using a procedure in Section \ref{sec:met}.
+We say that $\hat\bc$ {\it is strongly consistent} \cite{bickel2009nonparametric} for $\bc^*$ if